srukshan98/qpress-cli/README.md

   - To Generate a Controller `c` or `controller`
   - To Generate a Provider `p` or `provider`
   - To Generate a Middleware `middleware`

+Generated Assets will be Auto-imported into the App Module

 ### Run QPress Development Server